erezsh/autocast/README.md

     def to__dict(self):
         return self.json

-    # ... more casts, and convenience
+    # ... more casts, and other methods

 ```